- The last thing most IT buyers want is an accurate TCO calculation.

 “To really implement TCO-based analysis it takes a comprehensive and continuously updated catalog of asset inventory, in-service dates, agreed upon operating cost rates for activities, and a scheme to divide shared costs among the constituent business processes that use them.
 For most firms, this is a pipe dream viewed either as a waste of resources in a futile quest for achievement or too intimidating to even begin.
 Forrester recommends a more expedient and realistic financial approach that can be just as effective but much simpler to calculate—relative cost of operations (RCO).
 RCO can be a middle-ground solution, moving far beyond acquisition-cost-only analysis, while being more achievable than a full-blown TCO.” – Forrester

 I agree with Forrester’s assertion that companies rarely use TCO, but I do not see why performing a complete TCO analysis is beyond most companies if they are properly advised.
 Because we take no money from vendors, we can legitimately say that our TCO analyses do not have a bias.
-One could always propose other non-financial biases—and these are possible and also come down to whether you consider exposure to a topic to be a bias or to be knowledge (babies after all are completely unbiased and open-minded)—however, if one analyzes the major problem with respect to objectivity in analysis in not only the enterprise software arena but also other areas such as financial advisement—consistently the problem is financial bias.
+One could always propose other non-financial biases—and these are possible and also come down to whether you consider exposure to a topic to be a bias or to be knowledge (babies, after all, are completely unbiased and open-minded)—however if one analyzes the major problem concerning objectivity in analysis in not only the enterprise software arena but also other areas such as financial advisement—consistently the problem is financial bias.

 “The large amount of variability in product complexity and comprehensiveness from one enterprise vendor is an important limitation on the potential for using TCO in multi-vendor analysis.”